ShanaSkydancer/Waiter_Webapp/README.md

 1. Fork and clone the repository from Github

 2. Go to the folder on your computer/laptop that you've just cloned and run `npm install`
-	* This is going to download all the dependancies that you'll need because they were listed in the projects package.json file.
+	* This is going to download all the dependencies that you'll need because they were listed in the projects package.json file.

 3. Now you can run 'npm nodemon' in the same folder.
 Using this to run your code and it will automatically restart when you make changes to your code.